Tax on Income from House Property

 What are the tax benefits of a home loan?

-Which income from property is non taxable?
+Which income from property is non-taxable?

 How can you save tax on income from house property?

 Under various sections of the Income Tax Act, any payer can avail deductions in the tax payment depending on the claws that match your property.
-A standard deduction of 30% and municipal deduction can be availed by every property owner.
+A standard deduction of 30% and a municipal deduction can be availed by every property owner.

 Related News